Birch & Gaydon, and ZenithCopyright © David Boettcher 2005 - 2024 all rights reserved.

 NB: Some references give the name of Birch's partner as Peter Gaydon.
 This is incorrect, as can be seen from the entry in the London Gazette for 4 January 1884 shown here, which records the retirement of William Birch and the continuation of the business under Henry Martin Gaydon alone.

-The advert in the section below about Land & Water watches notes that the West End branch at 19 Piccadilly Arcade had previously been the premises of the company "John Barwise".
-The company Barwise was another well known London watchmaker, later a retailer only.
+The advert in the section below about Land & Water watches notes that the West End branch at 19 Piccadilly Arcade had previously been the premises of the company John Barwise.
+The Barwise company was another well known London watchmaker, although a retailer only.

-John Barwise seems to have left the company around 1854 or 1855 when the assets and substantial debts were acquired by Lattey & Co. using funds obtained illegitimately from the London & Eastern Bank.
-The business was moved to 69 Piccadilly and Jules Rochat, who was working at Barwise as a watchmaker, was appointed manager.
-Lattey & Co. were liquidated in 1857 and the Barwise business was bought by Douglas Guillaume Cavé.
+The business name John Barwise survived as a trading name long after the family quit the business.
+In 1854 the assets and substantial debts of the firm were acquired by Lattey & Co. using funds obtained illegitimately from the London & Eastern Bank.
+The business was moved to 69 Piccadilly and Julius Rochat, who had been working at Barwise as a watchmaker, was appointed manager.
+Lattey & Co. were liquidated in 1857 when the fraud came to light and the Barwise business was bought by Douglas Guillaume Cavé.

 I have a Zenith wristwatch in a silver jointed double back case.
-The inner cover is engraved Birch & Gaydon, 153 Fenchurch St. EC and John Barwise, 19 Piccadilly Arcade London W. The hallmarks date this watch to 1914/15.
+The inner cover is engraved ‘Birch & Gaydon, 153 Fenchurch St. EC and John Barwise, 19 Piccadilly Arcade London W.’ The hallmarks date the watch to 1914 or 1915.

 Back to the top of the page.

 There were two different designs of screw cased watches that carried the Land & Water name, one with no case back, the bezel unscrews and the movement lifts out from the front, the other with a screw bezel and screw back.
 Both of the different designs of Land & Water wristwatches have Zenith movements.

 The Garfield name appears to have been used first on a round trench watch, then later on a cushion cased watch.
-The Garfield trench watch has an older design of case than either the Land & Water watches or the Langbourne.
-The case of the round Garfield trench watch has a single hinged back with no inner cuvette, and a snap on bezel.
+The Garfield trench watch has a simpler and older design of case than either the Land & Water watches or the Langbourne.
+The case of the round Garfield trench watch has a single jointed back with no inner cuvette, and a snap on bezel.
 The cushion case of the later model has a snap on bezel and snap on back.
 The movements of the two that I have seen were ébauches from the Fontainemelon factory.
 They were both fully jewelled with Swiss straight line lever escapements.
 They would have been cheaper than the Zenith or Tavannes movements, which were produced in smaller numbers and this, together with the simpler case construction, shows that the Garfield range was built for a lower price point than the Land & Water and Langbourne watches.
 However, this doesn't mean that there is anything inherently wrong with them from a collector's perspective.
 Fontainemelon could turn out excellent movements, they just made their basic movements in large volumes which meant they could supply them at a keen price.
 If a watch has a Swiss 15 jewel lever escapement movement, then that was pretty well as good as it got at the time, and has never really been improved on.
-Birch & Gaydon were one of the top London jewellers at the time and they would only sell top quality items.
-From a collector's point of view an early and named model wristwatch with a good quality movement and a provenance like that has got to be worth having
+Birch & Gaydon were one of the very top London jewellers and only sold top quality items.
+From a collector's point of view an early and named model wristwatch with a good quality movement and a provenance like that has got to be worth having.